aaevan/asyncio_text_game/README.md

 # asyncio_text_game
 An attempt to make a real-time rogue-adjacent game using asyncio.

+Mostly this has been an excuse for me to consistently use python.

 Permadeath?
 Portals into nightmare dimensions?
 'Aliens' style radar readouts?

 Start game by running "python async_game.py" inside the cloned directory.